tekhedd/bitwig-stage-control/README.md

 # bitwig-stage-control
 Controller Scripts to manage Bitwig in a live performance environment using one large project.

+## Status

+Project is on hold.

+Works nicely with launchkey V1 (with the orange bottom) and Bitwig 1.x, but has not been updated to work with Bitwig 2 or any other products.

 ## Goals

 ### Implemented